smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 3. When no matching file name was created within the Start/End times, a File Arrival job with a non-zero RECHKFREQ value will enter a monitor routine that will continue to check for a new file that is created within the Start/End time.

-    a.
-The "Re-check frequency" can be left set to zero.
+    - The "Re-check frequency" can be left set to zero.
 A zero value will mean that a matching file name must be found on the first check, and any matching file name must have a Create time stamp that falls within the Start/End times (assuming they are not zeros).
 If no file is found with a matching name, or no matching name has a valid Create time stamp, then the job will end as failed (unless the FAILONERR parameter forces a normal job end), and it will not continue to check for the file until the End time is reached.
 This zero re-check frequency option allows for a simple, one-time file check that still uses the Start/End times, but only for a one-time check with an immediate result.

 4. If the job started before the specified Start time, it will not start watching for a new file until the current time is equal to, or greater than the Start time.
 Instead, the job will be placed into a time-delay status that expires as the Start time is reached within the processing IBM i operating system.